 This therapist has indicated that they belong to an Accredited Register.

 Other areas of counselling I deal with

-worry, preoccupation, low mood, feeling empty, feeling directionless, feeling dissatisfied, family concerns, family decisions, life decisions, men's issues, fatherhood, identity issues, life stage issues, work stress, retirement, LGBT issues, personal development, self-awareness, social media, social media pressures, grandparent issues, grandparent as main carer, friendship politics, intergenerational issues
+worry, preoccupation, low mood, feeling empty, feeling directionless, feeling dissatisfied, stress, feeling stressed, family concerns, family decisions, teenagers, adolescence, school, college, university, school refusal, friendship issues, life decisions, men's issues, fatherhood, identity issues, life stage issues, midlife crisis, work stress, retirement, LGBT issues, personal development, self-awareness, social media, social media pressures, grandparents, grandparent issues, grandparent as main carer, friendship politics, intergenerational issues